raymondtsr/ksgeneral/README.md

 # ksgeneral
-Computing (complementary)cdf for one-sample Kolmogorov-Smirnov statistic when the underlying distribution is continuous, mixed, or purely discrete
+Computing (complementary)cdf for one-sample Kolmogorov-Smirnov statistic when the underlying distribution is continuous, mixed, or purely discrete.